Updated: Dec 22, 2022

 A Guide To The Different Types Of POA In California Estate Planning

-A power of attorney (POA) is used for planning for a person's or an estate's long-term care.
+A Power of Attorney (POA) plans a person's or an estate's long-term care.
 It constitutes a transfer of decision-making authority, most helpful when you're in any way incapable of making the decisions or actions yourself.

-Here's a quick guide to the different types of POAs, as often handled by Long Beach Estate Planning Lawyers in California.
+Here's a quick guide to the different types of POAs often handled by Long Beach Estate Planning Lawyers in California.

 Many people create POAs to provide an agent control over their finances, healthcare, or both if they become incapacitated.

-That said, there are many types of power of attorneys.
-A POA can be either a general or limited power of attorney, and it can be durable and nondurable.
+That said, there are many types of power of attorney.
+A Power of Attorney can be either a general or limited power of attorney and can be durable and nondurable.

 Differentiating General And Limited Power Of Attorney